 Administrator to whom faculty reports for reassigned time position

-Job descriptions must be recommended by a Vice President of Instruction or Student Services in consultation with the appropriate dean and Academic Senate President, and approved by the College President in consultation with the President’s Cabinet.
+Job descriptions must be recommended by a Vice President of Instruction or Student Services in consultation with the appropriate dean and Academic Senate President, reviewed by United Faculty and approved by the College President in consultation with the President’s Cabinet.
 When the length of the assignment has been completed, the President can choose to end the position or continue it based on college needs and resources.

 Whenever possible, requests for new non-contractual reassigned time positions should occur at the beginning of the semester prior to the start date of the reassigned time – or sooner- to allow time for the position to be announced and the faculty member to be selected prior to the second turnaround of the schedule in which the reassigned time will begin.

+Procedural Timeline:

+The process of vetting reassign positions time ensures that positions are reviewed by all pertinent parties and recruitment is completed ahead of fall scheduling for the next academic year and in line with fiscal/budget processes for the following fiscal year.
+The following annual timeline is designed to meet the these needs of scheduling and budgeting.

+October – positions are reviewed by appropriate committees, Academic Senate and United Faculty and recommended to college administration.

+Early November- position status confirmed by college President and positions are posted to faculty and recruitment begins

+Late November/Early December reassign interviews are conducted

+December- prior to break, positions are announced for the following academic year

+Fall recruitments in even years will be for odd year cycles, and fall recruitment in even years will be for odd year cycles.

+Selection of Faculty for Reassign Positions

 2. Selection of faculty member to fill position

-Upon approval of the position, the job announcement will be sent to all full-time faculty by the appropriate Vice President in collaboration with the Academic Senate President.
-Interested candidates must submit a letter of interest along with a brief application that will require signatures from their respective chair and dean, then submission to the respective Vice President for presentation to President’s Cabinet.
-The signature process is to ensure potentially impacted parties are departments are aware, an so the department/program can plan accordingly.
+Upon approval of a new position or the continuation of an existing position, the job announcement will be sent to all full-time faculty by the appropriate Vice President in collaboration with the Academic Senate President.
+Interested candidates must submit a letter of interest along with a brief application that will require signatures from their respective chair and dean, where it will be submitted to the respective Vice President for presentation to President’s Cabinet.
+The signature process is to ensure potentially impacted parties and departments are aware, and so the department/program can plan accordingly.

 Interested candidates will be interviewed by a panel that includes the Vice President or designee, the Academic Senate President or designee, and other staff that the Vice President and Academic Senate President agree should be included.
 If more than 5 faculty members apply for the position, the panel may use desirable qualifications to narrow the number to be interviewed to a maximum of 5.
 The panel will recommend to the College President the faculty member whom they believe is most qualified to fulfill the duties of the position, and the College President will have final approval.
-If the administrator to whom the faculty member reports for the reassigned time project does not believe the selected member is fulfilling the duties and responsibilities at the expected level, he or she can recommend that the faculty member not continue
+If the administrator to whom the faculty member reports for the reassigned time project does not believe the selected member is fulfilling the duties and responsibilities at the expected level, he or she can recommend that the faculty member not continue.